Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 ### International carbon agreements
 The most effective way to protect the global carbon cycle may be international agreements.

 #### 1997 Kyoto Protocol

+#### 2015 Paris Climate Convention